 1. What is the best time to visit Anawilundawa Bird Sanctuary?

-The best time to visit is October to April, when migratory birds are present, and water levels support abundant wildlife.
+The best time to visit is from October to April, when migratory birds are present, and water levels support an abundance of wildlife.
 Early mornings or late afternoons are ideal for birdwatching.

 2. How do I get to Anawilundawa Bird Sanctuary from Colombo?